-The WP-HROB is also considering projects on micro-organisms, therefore opening up to new areas, for instance bioenergy, with the ongoing preparation of a document on eukaryotic micro-algae.
-The photosynthetic cyanobacteria are potential providers of renewable energy and are of special interest as they can be cultivated year-round in non-arable areas, alleviating the pressure on farmland and freshwater resources that would be exerted by crops grown for biofuel purposes, as stated in the proceedings of the OECD Conference on Biosafety and the Environmental Uses of Micro-Organisms (OECD, 2015a).
-Other biotechnology developments applied to micro-organisms might be considered to prepare future documents: an updated review of biofertiliser organisms living in symbiosis in crop roots and optimising the nitrogen fixation, or biocontrol agents acting as plant protection products to control disease and attack by insects and other herbivores.
+The Working Group is also considering projects on micro-organisms, therefore opening to new areas, for instance, bioenergy, with the preparation of a document on eukaryotic micro-algae having started recently.
+The photosynthetic cyanobacteria are potential providers of renewable energy and are of special interest as they can be cultivated year round on non-arable land, alleviating the pressure on farmland and freshwater resources that would be exerted by crops grown for biofuel purposes, as stated in the proceedings of the OECD Conference on Biosafety and the Environmental Uses of Micro-Organisms set up by the Working Group in 2012 (OECD, 2015a).
+Other biotechnology developments applied to micro-organisms might be considered to prepare future documents: updated review of biofertilizer organisms living in symbiosis in crop roots and optimising the nitrogen fixation, or biocontrol agents acting as plant protection products to control disease and attack by insects and other herbivores.
 Other exploratory fields may comprise bioremediation by using living organisms for removing contaminants from the environment such as polluted land, or the development of detergents containing micro-organisms.